Coal Creek to Colac Bay

 “Did you get my message?”, he asked.

-No. I had not got his message.
+No. I did not get his message.
 To conserve battery for the next few days I had put my cell on airplane mode once I had got off the call with Jennie.

 “We’re scratched.
 The winds are too much.
 We just heard from some fellas who were back in the Takitimus this morning.
 They say its too much to land safely.”